charlesetc/lab-notes/lab.md

 backlight to really shine, making projection still the way to go.

 So I got some samples of the film shipped to me, bought a glass panel, some brass rods, and another ikea task lamp!
-Maybe this will turn into somethign very cool!
+Maybe this will turn into something cool!

 ---